 The original 4Ps of marketing

 The 4Ps of marketing is one of these basic concepts.
+Good marketing training teaches you about the 4Ps of product, price, promotion and place, aka the marketing mix.

 It’s one of the first things you learn.
 The 4Ps help you organise and group marketing activities.
 You use them as a checklist in your marketing plan, with a clear strategy and plan for each “P”.
 It’s a key part of any marketing planning process.